dmspelma/ToonTownBot/README.md

 Ver 1.0.1 (July 29th, 2019):
   - Changed how case 'help' was implemented
   - Imported files to a Raspberry Pi 3
-  - Set up Raspberry Pi so that bot runs online 24/7
   - Updated bot description

+Ver 1.0.2 (February 4th, 2020):
+  - Fixed issues with some Cog's names being seperated by a character
+  - Updated 'About Me' section
+  - Edited starting character for commands
+  - Edited Help file
+  - Set up PM2 so the bot can run 24/7

 ----------------------------------------------------------------------------------------------